fbpx

 Tuning in to hunger & appetite for gut reset

-Many people who experience IBS, can find it hard to tap into their feelings of hunger, or fullness.
-In this section we’ll look at how to regulate your appetite to help you eat in a way that reduces digestive symptoms, and can help you maintain a healthy weight.
+In this section you’ll learn better appetite sensitivity to help you eat in a way that reduces digestive symptoms.
+This can also help you maintain a healthy weight.

 2. Building gut health